raisingpixels/vibecodemama.github.io/content/posts/2025-07-17-stop-losing-coding-time-to-environment-setup:-the-parent-developer's-devcontainer.md

    ```
 3. **Copy the configuration above** into `devcontainer.json`
 4. **Open in container**: `Cmd+Shift+P` (Mac) or `Ctrl+Shift+P` (Windows/Linux) → “Dev Containers: Reopen in Container”

+You can also clone the ready-to-use [Parent Developer Devcontainer Template](https://github.com/raisingpixels/parent-dev-devcontainer) repository to get started quickly.

 ## Adding Bash Aliases (Optional Enhancement)